Synergistic Interactions of Neighboring Platinum and Iron Atoms Enhance Reverse Water–Gas Shift Reaction Performance

 Electrons transfer from Pt to Fe.

 The stability is closely related to metal−support interactions but not from the Fe promoter.

 Decreasing the total metal content leads to similar improvement (synergy still exists), which indicates that Pt an Fe atoms should not be randomly distributed.

 - In the first step, H2 molecules are dissociated on Pt sites to generate reactive hydrogen species.

-- With the help of alkalinity of the CeO2 support, acidic CO2 molecules are readily adsorbed to the oxygen vacancies and can thus be
+- With the help of alkalinity of the CeO2 support, acidic CO2 molecules are readily adsorbed to the oxygen vacancies and can thus be activated.

 - Next, Pt and Fe atoms individually serve as the active sites for formate intermediate generation.